 Where the sky is high

-A drive through distinctive cultural landscapes along the edge of the North Sea.
+A journey through distinctive cultural landscapes and idyllic coastal towns along the North Sea.

-Norwegian Scenic Route Jæren runs from Ogna to Bore.
+Norwegian Scenic Route Jæren runs from Bore to Flekkefjord .
 Kvassheim lighthouse, one of the many lighthouses along the coast of Jæren, makes for a lovely detour.